 - Brain Injury Safety Tips and Prevention (Centers for Disease Control and Prevention)

 - Can a Dietary Supplement Treat a Concussion?
 No!
-(Food and Drug Administration)
+(Food and Drug Administration) Available in Spanish

 - Chronic Traumatic Encephalopathy (Mayo Foundation for Medical Education and Research)